CocktailJS/cocktailjs.github.io/_posts/blog/2014-09-27-using-cocktail-existing-module.md

 ## Using Configurable as a Talent

-We have said that a Trait can be used a Talent when we want to add more functionality to a given instance.
+We have said that a Trait can be used as a Talent when we want to add more functionality to a given instance.
 Taking the same Surface example, we can demonstrate this easily using Configurable as a Talent right in our Surface constructor:

 > Surface.js